National Volunteer Week: Events

 A National Volunteer Week new proclamation has been issued by the American President each year since the holiday's inception.

 The manner of celebration for national volunteer week varies, but many organizations host special events to help engage their local communities in volunteering and make them aware of opportunities that are available year-round.

 During this week, news media feature volunteer activities in news reports.

+Recent Trends and Impact

+In Canada, participation in volunteering has seen a decline in recent years.
+According to Statistics Canada, the overall volunteer rate (formal and informal) dropped from 79% in 2018 to about 73% in 2023.
+Total volunteer hours also fell from roughly 5.0 billion hours in 2018 to 4.1 billion in 2023, an 18% decrease, with average hours per volunteer declining as well.

+The data highlights the continuing importance of initiatives like National Volunteer Week in encouraging volunteer engagement and raising awareness about the social and economic contributions of volunteers.

 Awards

 In Canada the government has created the Prime Minister's Volunteer Awards, which recognizes and encourages volunteers across the nation.
 These are awarded each year during National Volunteer Week.
 Provincial awards are also presented to youth volunteers.

 In the United States, the President's Volunteer Service Award is presented each year during National Volunteer week by various organizations to their members who have completed 500+ hours of volunteer service for adults.
 Young adults may earn the award with 250 hours of service while children may earn it with 100 hours.

 The Daily Point of Light Award is awarded each weekday through Points of Light to recognize a person contributing to their community.
 This award is publicized during both National Volunteer Week and during the Points of Light Tribute Awards, which are held annually.